C0deH4cker/Fission/fission.md

 ^, V, <, >:	From the sides, these are mirrors to turn control flow.
 			From the vertex, these are splitters.
 The atom splits in two: its mass is divided by this component's value, which defaults to a value of 2, and its energy remains the same.
-In cases where there would be a remainder, it is added to the atom on the right half of the split.
+The left half of the split atom is set to (mass / value), and the right half is set to (mass - left).
             From the split, these are sinks.
 The atom's mass overwrites this component's value, and the atom is destroyed.

 U, D, L, R:	Spawns an atom at this position when the program starts.
 Direction is up, down, left, or right, respectively.